curiousmind04/Entertainment-Web-App-React-TS/README.md

 ### Local Setup

--clone the frontend repo and the backend repo
+- clone the frontend repo and the backend repo
--run npm install in both
+- run npm install in both
--start the frontend on localhost with npm run dev -provide environment variables for the backend clone (MongoDB URL and JWT secret key) -start the backend with npm start
+- start the frontend on localhost with npm run dev
+- provide environment variables for the backend clone (MongoDB URL and JWT secret key)
+- start the backend with npm start

 ### Continued development